grisstyl/FantasticBeasts/notes.md

 # Mobs

-* Erumpent - Polar bear - Can cast explosions and maybe glow?

 * Fire crab - Spider - can do fire crab things, light stuff on fire

 * Fwooper - Parrot - can make a lot of noise, dizzying the target and impairing them